 The STEAM Project – GRADES 6-8

 Encourage cross-curricular inquiry with middle school students through The STEAM Project.
 This two-hour program connects the Museum’s collection areas to the STEM fields and culminates in a hands-on project involving science, technology, engineering, and/ or mathematics.
-Registration to begin Spring 2018.
+Registration to begin Fall 2018.

 A World of Difference: Concepts of Beauty and Bias – GRADES 6-12